reotam5/RestaurantHub/README.md

 ├── .gitignore               # Git ignore file
 ├── index.html               # landing HTML file, this is what users see when you come to url └── README.md
+└── main.html                # logged in HTML file, this is what users see when they login

 It has the following subfolders and files:
 ├── .git                     # Folder for git repo